 The Authority may also decide that it is appropriate to assess a set of experimental statistics and will notify the producer accordingly.

-The GSS guidance document on reporting cessations and changes to scope of official statistics provides further details.
+The guidance on changing or ceasing to publish official statistics provides further details.

 This guidance is reviewed annually.